 Facilitate effective project development/operation for all stakeholders: Both project development and operations for stakeholders are enabled through well-defined government policies and regulations.
-The government should seek to facilitate participation by local stakeholders such as communities, local government, and other entities.

-- > Provide transparency, clarity of roles/responsibilities and ease of doing business: Business investment and foreign direct investment (FDI) inflows for gas/LNG development are supported by government legislation backing the provision of transparency, clarity of roles and clear responsibilities.
+The government should seek to facilitate participation by local stakeholders such as communities, local government, and other entities. - > Provide transparency, clarity of roles/responsibilities and ease of doing business: Business investment and foreign direct investment (FDI) inflows for gas/LNG development are supported by government legislation backing the provision of transparency, clarity of roles and clear responsibilities.
 The ease of doing business will continue to be a factor for private investment decisions in countries with very large gas resources.
-It is expected that the government should provide a conducive environment for gas project investment. - > Minimum complexity: A good policy framework requires minimum complexity in terms of definition, application and usage.
-Minimum complexity is achieved when there are clearly defined gas policies that do not contradict or duplicate provisions in other gas documents such as the gas master plan. - > Monetary policy (exchange rate/repatriation of profits, etc.): Government must provide the necessary assurance that movement of profit from invested capital for gas projects or LNG projects are not subjected to restrictions.
+It is expected that the government should provide a conducive environment for gas project investment. - Minimize complexity: A good policy framework requires minimum complexity in terms of definition, application and usage.
+Minimum complexity is achieved when there are clearly defined gas policies that do not contradict or duplicate provisions in other gas documents such as the gas master plan. - Provide clear and consistent monetary policy (exchange rate/ repatriation of profits, etc.): Government must provide the necessary assurance that movement of profit from invested capital for gas projects or LNG projects are not subjected to restrictions.
 Repatriation of profits must be allowed if countries want to attract FDI or investors for their gas resource development. - Facilitate local gas utilization projects: Promotion of critical local gas utilization projects is vested within the gas master plan and is needed to ensure fast acceleration of the domestic gas market.
-It is, therefore, imperative for government to facilitate local gas utilization programs and policies. - Facilitate development of local infrastructure, either by government, public/private partnership, or private investors: Regulations should allow multiple options for developing gas infrastructure, either by government, public/private partnership (e.g. build-operate-transfer) or private investors. - > Economic and social development outcomes for local communities: This is an important consideration for project sustainability.

-Stakeholder consultation: An important role of government is to engage and consult stakeholders in order to take into account their expectations and build a national consensus.
+It is, therefore, imperative for government to facilitate local gas utilization programs and policies. - Facilitate development of local infrastructure, either by government, public/private partnership, or private investors: Regulations should allow multiple options for developing gas infrastructure, either by government, public/private partnership (e.g. build-operate-transfer) or private investors. - Set out clear regulations for economic and social development outcomes for local communities: This is an important consideration for project sustainability.
+Regulations must carefully balance support for the local population with adding undue cost and delay to the project. - Hold stakeholder consultations: An important role of government is to engage and consult stakeholders in order to take into account their expectations and build a national consensus.